kpirabaharan/E-Commerce-Admin-Dashboard/README.md

 - **Multi-Store Management:**

-  - Seamlessly manage multiple stores, including clothes, shoe, and other stores, all from one centralized dashboard.
+  - Seamlessly manage multiple stores, such as clothes, food, computers etc., all from one centralized dashboard.
   - Create, update, or delete billboards, categories, sizes, colors, and products across different stores.

 - **Efficient Data Handling:**